ryanmrestivo/windows-tools-portable/WSCC-Windows-System-Control-Center/Apps/NirSoft Utilities/OfflineRegistryFinder_readme.txt

 ===================

-This utility works with any version of Windows, starting from Windows XP and up to Windows 10.
+This utility works with any version of Windows, starting from Windows XP and up to Windows 11.
 Both 32-bit and 64-bit systems are supported.

 Versions History
 ================

+* Version 1.12:
+  o Fixed a few high DPI mode issues. o Added 'Black Background' option (Under the View menu).
+When it's
+    turned on, the main table is displayed in black background and white text, instead of default system colors.

 * Version 1.11:
   o Added option to create a snapshot with the HKEY_CURRENT_USER hive